NFDI4BIOIMAGE/training/_sources/authors/et_al..md

 The authors provide an overview of best practice data life cycle approaches for researchers in the life sciences/bioinformatics space with a particular focus on ‘omics’ datasets and computer-based data processing and analysis.

-Tags: Bioinformatics, Reproducibility, Research Data Management, Sharing, Open Science
+Tags: Bioinformatics, Reproducibility, Research Data Management, Sharing, Open Science, Include In Dalia

 Content type: Publication